Medicine, Division of Pulmonary and Critical CareMentor Name: Homer L. Twigg III, M.D.

 - Internship Duties:

-- Cell separation, cell culture, measurement of cytokines and chemokines (inflammatory mediators), assisting with lung bronchoscopy.
+- Cell separation, cell culture, measurement of cytokines and chemokines (inflammatory mediators), and assisting with lung bronchoscopy.

-- Since I work in a basic science lab with human materials students in my lab are required to have HIPAA training and training in working with biological materials.
-If you want to do mouse studies will need training in this as well.
-These are on-line training courses that can be accomplished in less than a day.
+- This is a basic science lab with human materials, so students in the lab are required to have HIPAA training and training in working with biological materials.
+If you want to do mouse studies, you will need training in this as well.
+These are online training courses that can be accomplished in less than a day.